 To do this trip, you’ll need to get yourself down to Picnic Point near Murray Valley National Park, so book a cheap flight and car hire via Melbourne or prepare for an 8-hour road trip from Sydney.
 This section of the Murray, just north-east of Echuca, is the calmest (i.e. best for beginners), with no rapids to stress you out on your road to relaxation.

 Kit up at Picnic Point

 Get prepped for your trip at Picnic Point – if you’re not bringing your own canoe or kayak, hire one at Barmah or Echuca: they’ll drop off the canoe and gear to you.
 From here it’s a 3.5 hour (17.4km) trail to Barmah day visitor area, where you can camp for the night.

 From Picnic Point, follow the Murray downstream.
 This canoe trail is rated easy, so you can take it super easy, too.
-Notice your surroundings – the trees on the banks reflect off the river like glass; the morning sun keeps you warm, dappled beautifully through reeds and gum leaves.
+Notice your surroundings – the river red gums on the banks reflect off the river like glass; the morning sun keeps you warm, shining beautifully through reeds and gum leaves.
 Such calm.